Edgar Kaufmann Jr.

-Edgar Kaufmann Jr. (stylized as Edgar Kaufmann jr.; April 9, 1910 – July 31, 1989) was an American architect, lecturer, author, and an adjunct professor of architecture and art history at Columbia University.
+Edgar Kaufmann Jr. (stylized as Edgar Kaufmann jr.; April 9, 1910 – July 31, 1989) was an American educator, lecturer, author, and an adjunct professor of architecture and art history at Columbia University.

 Biography

 He was the son of Edgar J. Kaufmann, a wealthy Pittsburgh businessman and philanthropist who owned Kaufmann's department store, and his wife Liliane.
 Kaufmann Jr. attended the School for Arts and Crafts at the Austrian Museum of Applied Art in Vienna, in the late 1920s.
 He studied painting and typography for three years with Victor Hammer in Florence.
 After reading Frank Lloyd Wright's autobiography, Kaufmann decided to become a resident apprentice in architecture at Wright's Taliesin East School and Studio in 1933.
 He was asked to leave in 1935 because of his homosexuality, possibly by Wright himself.
 Kaufmann preferred to stylize his name as "Edgar Kaufmann jr.", spelling the suffix using lowercase letters.

 When he left Wright's Taliesin Fellowship in 1935, he joined the family business and became merchandise manager for home furnishings, and in 1938, was elected secretary of the Kaufmann Department Stores, Inc. In 1940, Edgar wrote to Alfred Barr of the Museum of Modern Art, proposing the Organic Design in Home Furnishings Competition, won by Charles Eames and Eero Saarinen.
 That same year, he left Kaufmann's to join the Museum of Modern Art.

 He served with the Army Air Forces from 1942 to 1946 during World War II.
 Afterwards, he was director of the Industrial Design Department at the Museum of Modern Art (MOMA) in New York City.
 While there, he had a relationship with the architecture curator, John McAndrew.
 Edgar's greatest accomplishment during his tenure at MOMA was the 'Good Design' program of 1950 to 1955, in which the museum joined with the Merchandise Mart in Chicago, promoting good design in household objects and furnishings.
 His Edgar J. Kaufmann Foundation also hired Finnish architect Alvar Aalto to design the Kaufmann Conference Center in New York City, which was completed in 1964.

 From 1963 to 1986, Kaufmann was an adjunct professor of Architecture and Art History at Columbia University.
 He authored several books on Wright architecture and modern design, and was a contributor to Arts + Architecture journal and Encyclopædia Britannica.